abdullahahmedmohamed/Portfolio/README.md

 # Portfolio
 This is a Collection of my best Development Projects

-and thats what i think => programing and development it's not about programing language but it's about how creative you are to write clean and readable and maintainable and reusable code with high performance
+For Me => programing and development it's not about programing language but it's about how creative you are to write clean and readable and maintainable and reusable code with high performance

 # Java Script Projects :
 Note that these Games are arranged according to the best in logic and code